kerron/misc/thailand.md

 ## Koh Phangnan

-Things to do: water slide, sunset bar, full-moon party, pool parties, hang out with locals, scenic Recommended time: 2 Full Days
+**Things to do**: water slide, sunset bar, full-moon party, pool parties, hang out with locals, scenic

+**Recommended time**: 2 Full Days

 If you're in Koh Tao, then it's worth visiting Koh Phangnan as well.
 This is where they have the infamous Full-moon party.
 I've never been as I'm not that good with loads of people.
 However, it one of the biggest party in Thailand, and probably in the world.
 It's infamous.
 Apart from that there's so much more to do on this island.